 Despite the challenges of the pandemic, construction has been able to safely continue and is set to be completed only a couple of months behind the pre-pandemic timeline.

-Following the lifting of key restrictions, all existing elements of The Glass Works – including Library @ The Lightbox, Barnsley Markets and Market Kitchen – have reopened to the public.
-Falco Lounge, Coffee Boy, JD Sports and Deichmann are also welcoming shoppers and visitors once again.
+Following the lifting of restrictions, all existing elements of The Glass Works – including Library @ The Lightbox, Barnsley Markets and Market Kitchen – have reopened to the public.

 The full scheme will be launched in phases over the next four-to-six months.
-The first new openings, which will take place on 9 September, will see Next, TK Maxx and Sports Direct (with USC) unveil their brand-new Barnsley stores, with recent signing Flannels anticipated to open very soon.
+The first new openings on 9th September, will see Next, TK Maxx and Sports Direct unveil their brand-new Barnsley stores, with recently signed Flannels anticipated to open very soon.

 Alex Hyams, Senior Leasing Manager, Queensberry, commented: